-- The Ministry of Education of the Kingdom of Saudi Arabia expanded its World Space Week participation to over 4,000 schools in a massive nation-wide effort - SUPARCO reached a record number of classrooms across Pakistan (see later article) - NASA promoted participation via the NASA EXPRESS newsletter, sent to 40,000 subscribers through the NASA Office of STEM Engagement's social media tools.
-Message was shared with 140,000 @NASASTEM Twitter followers, 77,000 NASA STEM for Students Facebook followers, and 190,000 NASA STEM Pinterest followers.
-Through the use of STEM Engagement social media, content from the EXPRESS was viewed by about 450,000 educators.

-- German Space Agency DLR's Education/Outreach Coordinator inspired numerous school class visits via their DLR\School\Labs and DLR\Space\Show. - Teacher outreach was also conducted by the European Schoolnet project Scientix news, digest and social media.
+- Renewed promotional support from the NASA EXPRESS newsletter, sent to 40K subscribers through the NASA Office of STEM Engagement's social media tools.
+Message was shared with 140K @NASASTEM Twitter followers, 77K NASA STEM for Students Facebook followers, and 190K NASA STEM Pinterest followers.
+Through the use of STEM Engagement social media, content from the EXPRESS viewed by about 450K people. - From the German Space Agency DLR, the Education/Outreach Coordinator reached numerous school class visits in their DLR_School_Labs and DLR_Space_Show with hundreds of kids in the audience. - Also shared support from European Schoolnet project Scientix news, digest and social media.

-WSWA values its partnerships with other global organisations who share our goals.
-This year, we formed new partnerships with IAU100, Thor Group (SpaceWatch.Global) and MOVA.
+WSWA values its partnerships with other organisations and strives to strengthen those partnerships by working together.
+This year, we have formed new partnerships with IAU100, Thor Group (SpaceWatch.Global) and MOVA.
 In addition, we renewed our partnership agreements with SGAC and the International Observe the Moon Night.
+On the project side, WSWA collaborated with MVA to hold a survey about the Moon.

-WSWA enabled Moon Village Association to use the WSW platform to efficiently collect public input about lunar exploration.
-The Association further partnered with The Planetary Society, Celestron, Yuri's Night, and MOVA for the #WhatSpaceMeans challenge on social media.
+World Space Week Association further partnered with The Planetary Society, Celestron, Yuri's Night, and MOVA for the #WhatSpaceMeans challenge on social media.